Junior Durkin: Death

-In 1935, Durkin was returning from a hunting trip in Mexico with Jackie Coogan and three others, including Coogan's father, Charles Jones (manager of the Coogan Ranch) and writer Robert Horner.
+In 1935, Durkin was returning from a hunting trip in Mexico with Jackie Coogan and three others: Coogan's father John Henry Coogan Jr., Charles Jones (manager of the Coogan Ranch) and writer Robert Horner.
 Coogan's father had to swerve to avoid colliding with a car coming straight at him, and his car left the road, rolling repeatedly until it landed in a creek bed.
 The accident occurred about 50 miles (80 km) from San Diego, California.
 Jackie Coogan was the only survivor.

 At the time, Durkin was living with agent Henry Willson, and they were rumored to be lovers.
 In a 2013 interview, former child star Diana Serra Cary (known as Baby Peggy), a close friend of Durkin, said, "It would not surprise me to know that Trent was gay.
 However, in the early thirties it would have been suicidal for such a promising young actor to come out of the closet.
 Especially without the protection of a strong producer, or already under contract to MGM, with studio head Louis B. Mayer seriously invested in his future success as a leading man."

 Durkin was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.